Wiredcraft/test-mobile/Github-Users-List.md

     - When I focus on to the search bar
     - And enter search terms
     - Then I should see the corresponding news result lists based on the search terms real time
+5. As a user on the home page,
+	- When I pull the list down
+	- And the list reach Top
+	- Then I should see the list refresh
+6. As a user on the home page,
+	- When I scroll up
+	- And the list reach bottom
+	- Then I should be able continue scrolling to see next page's data

 ### Functionality